 After completing the particular aircraft type configuration template, an aircraft of the same type later can be easily created and registered in the AERONET.

 Aircraft Templates will ensure consistency with individual aircraft data and make certain that inspections are not missed or overlooked.

+Upon completion of the aircraft register, the Life Limited Parts and Airworthiness Directives AERONET status report shall be printed by CAMO Planner.

+Then, the status report shall be signed and verified by CAMM or Deputy CAMM.

+The verified report shall be kept for archive and records.